 LEDs vs. Fluorescents: Lifespan

 Both fluorescent and LED lights will gradually dim over time as the light is used, but not at the same rate.
-Turning fluorescent lights on and off, not only lowers their lifespan but their lumen output as well.
+Turning fluorescent lights on and off not only lowers their lifespan but their lumen output as well.

-Another thing to note is that LED lights maintain their optimal brightness for the majority of their lifespan.
+Another thing to note is that LED lights maintain their optimal brightness for the most of their lifespan.
 As you can see in the graph above, fluorescent lights burn out much quicker, in addition to losing lumen output more quickly as well.

 Lighting & Worker Productivity